astronomer/airflow-guides/guides/install-gcp-cloudsql.md

 ## CloudSQL

-CloudSQL may be used in place of stable postgres in your Astronomer EE instance.
+CloudSQL is an alternative option to stable postgres if deploying your Astronomer instance in GCP.
 In order to use the CloudSQL database, we'll need to configure the SQLProxy service to ensure the Kubernetes cluster can communicate with the CloudSQL database.

 ### Step 1.
 Enable the CloudSQL service